- The house and garden are meat/fish-free.

 - The Women’s Holiday Centre is self-catering and the price of your night includes everything you need to cook for yourself (food provided) at any time that suits you.
 There is an electric cooker with an oven, a breadmaker, a deep fat fryer, a blender, a toaster…and loads of pots, dishes and pans.

-- A wide variety of vegetarian and vegan food is available, which is included in the cost of your stay.
+- A wide variety of vegetarian and vegan food is available, and some gluten-free foods, which is included in the cost of your stay.
 (Please add a donation if you eat lunch or an evening meal on the day of your departure) and there are also many cook books in the kitchen for you to use.

 - We try to encourage healthy eating, so tinned/processed food is often limited to tomatoes, sweetcorn, kidney beans and baked beans, but you are welcome to bring any food of your own.